Hello, we are Ipnos Software Inc. (“Ipnos” or “We”)!

 This policy also applies to communications you may have with us via email or social media.

 Our Apps and websites can be accessed and used from everywhere in the world.
 The laws that apply to the protection of your personal data may vary depending on where you are located.
-Ipnos strives to comply with all applicable laws – if you have questions based on your situation, feel free to contact our privacy officer at [email protected].
+Ipnos strives to comply with all applicable laws – if you have questions based on your situation, feel free to contact our privacy officer at [email protected]

 What do we mean by ‘personal data’?

-We want to protect your privacy as much as possible, so we consider that personal data means any information which allow us to identify you directly or indirectly, including cookies and other electronic data.
+We want to protect your privacy as much as possible, so we consider that personal data means any information which allows us to identify you directly or indirectly, including cookies and other electronic data.

 What do we mean by ‘cookies’?